How to get there

 - the Countryside Ranger Service co-ordinates the day-to-day management of this site

-- WCs in each car park, open May-September only.
-Longniddry village has food and drinks outlets.
+- Longniddry village has food and drink outlets

 A narrow, 3km strip of coastal grassland, sand dune and beach.
 Rocky and sandy shore.
 The combination of coastline and its relative location in the Forth make this a particularly popular location for kite surfers.

 Longniddry Bents is known best for its plant life.
 The base-rich soils have allowed a number of plants to flourish here that are only seen occasionally elsewhere in the county.
 In May, yellow cowslips are abundant, their nodding heads enabling you to tell them apart from their close relative, the primrose.
 Cowslips are quickly replaced by bloody cranesbill, bright pink-purple flowers that occur in clumps, particularly at the No3 car park.